How To Make Money With Affiliate Marketing In A Seasonal Niche

 So here’s what I suggest.

-- Get an app like Evernote or Google Keep in your smartphone
+Get an app like Evernote or Google Keep on your smartphone

 - Evaluate everything you see from a seasonal affiliate marketing perspective.
 Ask yourself, will this product sell?
 What problem does it solve?

 - Don’t filter out anything at this stage and just note down anything interesting that you come across.

 - In just a few days, you’ll have a long list of different seasonal product ideas.